ManticoreGamesInc/platform-documentation/src/tutorials/boss_tutorial.md

 ### Test the Game

-Test the game and make sure the boss tracks you when you enter the perimeter.
-When you die, the boss will move back to the idle position.
+Test the game and make sure the following work.

+- Boss tracks the player entering the perimeter.
+- When the player is killed, the boss will move back to the idle position.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">